Home

 Collection Services

 With the exception of litigation, virtually all of the collection services are provided to my credit union clients as part of the monthly retainer.
-My office has experience in handling lender liability claims, which are often times brought by a delinquent borrower when the credit union seeks to obtain a judgment or foreclose against collateral owned by the debtor.
+My office has experience in handling lender liability claims, which are often times brought by a delinquent borrower when the credit union seeks to obtain a judgment or foreclose against collateral owned by the debtor

 Demand Letter Program - My office has developed a fast and efficient demand letter program whereby my staff will forward demand letters, which are individually signed and are typed on my firm's usual stationery.
 No pre-printed or computer generated forms are used.
 This program has proved to be particularly effective and valuable for my credit union clients.
 The advantage to the program is that it allows the credit union to have my firm contact the member soon after the loan becomes delinquent without the credit union incurring additional costs or a contingent fee which would be charged by outside counsel or a collection agency.
 My office has prepared simple forms which can be used by the credit union staff to forward information to my office by "fax" or "e-mail" which is then used by my staff to generate the demand letters.
 The demand letters are used for delinquent loan accounts, negative account balances, ATM fraud and minor check kiting claims, and to obtain car titles and proof of insurance on automobile secured loans.
-All recoveries under the demand letter program are forwarded to the credit union without reduction for any contingent fee, nor is the credit union charged any fee for the issuance of demand letters.
+All recoveries under the demand letter program are not forwarded to the credit union without reduction for any contingent fee, nor is the credit union charged any fee for the issuance of demand letters.

 Bankruptcy - My office will assist the credit union in all bankruptcy matters.
 My office files proof of claims, resolves disputes concerning collateral for credit union loans, negotiates and prepares reaffirmation agreements, resolves disputes concerning offsetting the debtor's deposit accounts at the credit union, and handles other matters involving the member's bankruptcy.
 All bankruptcy services are included as part of the monthly retainer with the exception of bankruptcy litigation.